kirdoklab/aMeta-workshop/krakenuniq.md

 ## KrakenUniq database

-KrakenUniq is relatively fast and allows to screen aDNA samples against as large database as possible.
+KrakenUniq is relatively fast and allows to screen aDNA samples against a database as large as possible.
 The KrakenUniq paper suggests that KrakenUniq is not less accurate compared to alignment tools such as `BLAST` and `MEGAN`.

 A full NT database for KrakenUniq is [available for download](https://www.biorxiv.org/node/2777891.external-links.html) through SciLifeLab.
-Other databases are available online and for this workshop, we use [Standard-8](https://benlangmead.github.io/aws-indexes/k2).
-The database is installed on the cluster.

 ## KrakenUniq workflow